BadassBison/Uncappd/README.md

 ### Work in Progress

-There are still many features that needed to be fully integrated and brought into the site.
+There are still many features that need to be fully integrated and brought into the site.
+As of right now the forms to add posts, beers, brewerys, and venues, are all hidden.
+This forms need to be integrated into the site through the posting feature The ability to add photos also needs to be implemented.